Welcome to the University of Minnesota!

 UMN Racial Justice Resources

-- Created by the Race, Indigeneity, Gender & Sexuality Studies (RIGS) Initiative, UMN Racial Justice Resources is for students, staff, faculty, and community partners who are activists and are looking for support for their work, models from similar organizing efforts, and potential collaborators and coalition partners.
+- Created by the Race, Indigeneity, Disability, Gender & Sexuality Studies (RIDGS) Initiative, UMN Racial Justice Resources is for students, staff, faculty, and community partners who are activists and are looking for support for their work, models from similar organizing efforts, and potential collaborators and coalition partners.

 Mentoring Best Practices